 - Langkawi also has an international airport located in the west of the island

 Why visit Langkawi?

 To kick-back on a perfect white sand beach.
-After all this travelling around, you deserve some relaxation.
-Enough said.
+After travelling around Malaysia for nearly two weeks you deserve some relaxation.

 How to get around Langkawi

 - As Langkawi does not have public transport, a taxi is your best bet.

 What to do on Langkawi

 Let’s face it.
 This is the primary reason to include Langkawi in a 2-week Malaysia itinerary.
 Just relax on a blindingly white sand beach, under the shade of a palm tree.
 With a cocktail in hand, of course.

 Walk across the Langkawi Sky Bridge